cloudavail/snippets/aws/ecs/ecs_run_task/README.md

 # Overview

-This template will create a Postgres Based RDS Instance that is publicly accessible.
+This template will create an ECS Cluster that allows the use of the aws ecs run-task command.

 # Validate the ECS Run Task Template